krishnakadiyala/NPAcourse/labs/XLab_14_Deploying_Configs_Netmiko.md

 ```

-We need to make sure you understand using an object like this.
+We need to make sure you understand how to use an object like this.
 Let's walk through a few more steps.

 ##### Step 7

-Print all configuration parameters for **csr1** followed by it's IP Address and mask:
+Print all configuration parameters for **csr1** followed by its IP Address and mask:

 ```python
 >>> print(INTERFACE_MAP['csr1'])